tioxii/metric-consensus/README.md

 - MeanValueDynamic

 ## Termination
-There are three termination criterias implemented in this project
+There are three termination criterias implemented in this project:
 - BaseTermination
 - EpsilonTermination
 - FiftyPercentTermination

 ## Starting Positions
+There are a bunch of starting positions implemented in this project:
+- RandomNodes
+- Circle
+- Opposing
+- Byzantine